 - The Governing Body and staff have read, understood and will follow Keeping Children Safe in Education 2023. - The Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation. - The Governing Body will ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction.
 This training will be regularly updated.
-This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding. - Sue Lamb/Mick Kilgallon is the nominated governor for safeguarding, who will take the lead role in ensuring that the school has an effective policy which interlinks with related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The Governing Body/Proprietor will ensure they facilitate a whole school approach to safeguarding.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding. - Stephanie Parkes and Sue Moon are the nominated governors for safeguarding, who will take the lead role in ensuring that the school has an effective policy which interlinks with related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The Governing Body will ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body/Proprietor will regularly review the effectiveness of school filtering and monitoring systems.
-They will ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL is suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body will regularly review the effectiveness of school filtering and monitoring systems.
+They will ensure that the leadership team and relevant staff are: aware of and understand the systems in place